jagreen1/MonarchButterflyWebMap/README.md

 # MonarchButterflyWebMap
-Monarch Butterfly Adult Sighting Map for the Fall 2018 Southern Migration <b>
+Monarch Butterfly Adult Sighting Map for the Fall 2018 Southern Migration <br>
 [Map Link](https://jagreen1.github.io/MonarchButterflyWebMap/JAG_Geob472_Lab1_v4.html)

 This webmap displays location data for reported first sightings of adult Monarch Butterflies in 2018.
 The slider in the upper left can be used to filter data between August 1, 2018 and December 31, 2018.
 Data points can be clicked on to reveal metadata about the sighting events.